Getting Started with Conda

 - scikit-learn

-file would create an environment called machine-learning-39-env
+This environment.yml file would create an environment called machine-learning-39-env with the

 most current and mutually compatible versions of the listed packages (including all required